 - meaningful website changes

 And the output can be consumed as RSS.
-Good.
-That means you can pipe it into Slack, a CRM worker, or a queue without inventing another ugly polling layer.
+That part matters because it means you can push it into Slack, a CRM worker, or your own queue without much glue.

 Sample Company Updates response shape: